Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 The man extended a hand.
 “Julian.”

-Dog shook hands---*really* shook hands, revelling in the fact that he could actually grip and apply some strength---and grinned.
+Dog shook hands - *really* shook hands, revelling in the fact that he could actually grip and apply some strength - and grinned.
 “Everybody calls me Dog, brother.”

 “You’re a long way from home, Dog.”